GalPlayss/public-supermarket-database-updater/README.md

 #### The supermarket included in this project are:

-Shufersal deal, Shufersal sheli, Shufersal Yesh hesed, Tiv taam, Rami Levi, Hazi Hinam, Stop market, Keshet teamim, Osherad, and am:pm
+Shufersal deal, Shufersal sheli, Shufersal Yesh hesed, Tiv taam, Rami Levi, Hazi Hinam, Stop market, Osherad, and am:pm

 # How does the code work?